 - College of Nursing

 - Joseph J. Zilber School of Public Health

 - Helen Bader School of Social Welfare

-Privacy of Student Records—Family Educational Rights and Privacy Act (FERPA) – Governs and protects your rights to your individual educational records.
-Includes right to review and inspect educational records,amend or correct education records, and control the disclosure of certain portions of your educational records.
+Privacy of Student Records – The Family Educational Rights and Privacy Act (FERPA) protects your rights to your individual educational records.
+It includes the right to review and inspect educational records, amend or correct education records, and control the disclosure of certain portions of your educational records.
 Students first registering for classes for any given term are sent a FERPA disclosure to their UWM email address.

 Net Price Calculator – Provides estimated information about the net price of attendance.

 Peer-to-Peer File Sharing – Provides information to enrolled and prospective students regarding institutional policies related to unauthorized peer-to-peer file sharing, including disciplinary actions that are taken against students who engage in illegal downloading or unauthorized distribution of copyrighted materials using the institution’s information technology system.